 - Instant Digital Download

-In most people’s minds, it is an easy thing to capture; the beauty and scale of the event itself should carry the photo, with minimal interaction from the photographer.
+In most people’s minds, sunrise and sunset photography is an easy thing to capture; the beauty and scale of the event itself should carry the photo, with minimal interaction from the photographer.

 But is this really the case?

 Unfortunately, it’s not.
-Unless you’re relying on luck alone, you’ll need to possess a few seeds of knowledge (eight in this case) to get you started in capturing that epic sunrise or sunset.
+Unless you’re relying on luck alone, you’ll need to possess a few seeds of knowledge (eight, in this case!) to get you started capturing that epic sunrise or sunset.

 Pick a location that is out of the way of road and foot traffic, where you’re unlikely to be disturbed.
 Go to the location in broad daylight before the shoot, and ensure your view of the horizon will be unobstructed and free of any hazards.

-The most important factor after the location is time of the day.
-Obviously, this will vary depending on whether you’re capturing a sunrise or a sunset.
-Is there a storm coming?
+But start by checking the weather.
 If your shooting time coincides with an approaching or recently-ended storm, the results can be staggering.
 Rain and storm clouds can add a dramatic layer of dimension to the scene.

 What look are you going for?
-Is there a definitive subject lit by the sunlight, or will the sunset itself be the star of the show?
+Will you capture a definitive subject lit by the sunlight, or will the sunset itself be the star of the show?

 First and foremost, you’ll want to bring your tripod.
-Sunrises and sunsets are potentially low-light situations (depending on what part of the sunset you’re trying to capture), so you want a steady base for your camera.
+Sunrises and sunsets are potential low-light situations (depending on the part of the sunset you’re trying to capture), so you’ll need a steady base for your camera.

 Do you own and use screw-on filters for your camera?